ARTs (21)

 Lukasz Czajka

-10.5281/zenodo.8252903 (use this DOI to cite this version) (for all versions: 10.5281/zenodo.8246535 )
+10.5281/zenodo.8246536 (use this DOI to cite this version) (for all versions: 10.5281/zenodo.8246535 )

 Abstract: This report explores two alternatives to Geb for Juvix-to-VampIR compilation.
 The first alternative is a straightforward approach based on full normalisation, which may be implemented relatively quickly and used as a comparison baseline for all other approaches.
 The second alternative is based on a pipeline of several compiler transformations that together convert Juvix programs into a form that can be directly translated to VampIR input....

-Keywords: juvix, vamp-ir, geb, compilation, normalisation, arithmetic circuits
+Keywords: juvix, vamp-ir, geb, compilation, normalisation

-Download sources: record/8252903/files-archive.zip
+Download sources: record/8246536/files-archive.zip

 Share: LinkedIn | By email